3rd Grade Science

 In order to adequately support elementary students in their pursuit of scientific knowledge, teachers need an interdisciplinary approach that integrates science, literacy, and mathematics.
 An interdisciplinary approach aids students in developing knowledge they can use, perceiving science as important to their lives, and building confidence that they have the skills to do science.

-With the goal of meeting this need, an interdisciplinary team from the Michigan State University CREATE for STEM Institute, with partners at the University of Michigan, designed and tested rigorous project-based learning units for the upper elementary grades that engage students in sense-making using language literacy and mathematical tools to develop usable science knowledge.
+With the goal of meeting this need, an interdisciplinary team from Michigan State University designed and tested rigorous project-based learning units for the upper elementary grades that engage students in sense-making using language literacy and mathematical tools to develop usable science knowledge.

 Multiple Literacies in Project-Based Learning (ML-PBL) resources focus on science teaching and learning to build literacy and mathematical capabilities in students, and to create access for diverse learners.
 ML-PBL integrates academic and social and emotional (SEL) learning goals related to the Next Generation Science Standards (NGSS) as well as the Common Core State Standards (CCSS) for Literacy and Mathematics to support student learning.
 These materials reflect a significant interdisciplinary approach by integrating science, literacy, and mathematics.

-This work is supported by the Educurious.
+This work is supported by Educurious.
 The materials are available as Creative Commons, open educational resources, not for commercial profit resources.
-To learn more about the project and the materials you can go to our team's website.
+You can visit the CREATE for STEM website to learn more about the Multiple Literacies in Project-Based learning curriculum.

 Learn More About PBL